tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Explain to students that now it's time to start using the Plaid SDK from Python.
 Open the unsolved version of the Jupyter notebook, live code the solution and highlight the following:

 * After the Plaid SDK is installed, it can be imported into Python using the `import` command.
-Also other libraries needed for this activity are imported, including `os`, `json`, `datetime` and `dotenv`.
+Also, other libraries needed for this activity are imported, including `os`, `json`, `datetime` and `dotenv`.

   ```python
   # Initial imports